The Five Steps to an Elder Law Estate Plan

 The end result of this process is a client who feels safe and secure in the knowledge that, in the event of death or disability, they have all their bases covered.
 Having achieved peace of mind that their future is well planned and in good hands, they can get on with the business of enjoying their lives.
 For the attorney, a happy and satisfied client has been added to the practice and another potentially lifelong and mutually rewarding relationship has begun.
 Let's look at the strategies and techniques we use to achieve this enviable state of affairs.Major Issues Facing Senior Clients Today

-We also help to protect assets from being depleted due to nursing home costs.
-Medicaid Asset Protection Trusts (MAPT's) may be established, subject to a five-year look-back period, to protect the client's home and other assets from having to be spent down due to the high cost of nursing home care.
-Elder law attorneys use Medicaid asset and transfer rules to protect assets in the event a client requires nursing home care but has done no pre-planning.
-Through the use of Medicaid annuities, the “gift and loan” strategy and caregiver agreements, significant assets may be protected despite the five-year look-back, even when the client may be on the nursing home doorstep.The Five Steps Step One: Understanding the Family Dynamics
+We also help to protect assets from being depleted due to long-term care costs.
+Medicaid Asset Protection Trusts (MAPT's) may be established, subject to a five-year look-back period for facility care for a new two and a half year look-back for home care, to protect the client's home and other assets from having to be spent down due to the high cost of long-term care.
+Elder law attorneys use Medicaid asset and transfer rules to protect assets in the event a client requires long-term care but has done no pre-planning.
+Through the use of Medicaid annuities, the “gift and loan” strategy and caregiver agreements, significant assets may be protected despite the look-back periods, even when the client may be on the nursing home doorstep.The Five Steps Step One: Understanding the Family Dynamics

 The second step in an elder law trusts and estates matter is to review any prior estate planning documents the client may have, such as a will, trust, power of attorney, health care proxy and living will, to determine whether they are legally sufficient and reflect the client's current wishes or whether they are outdated.
 Some basic elder law estate planning questions are also addressed at this time such as: